Careers

 Dental assistants play a critical role in any dentist’s office.
 Dental assistants help handle patient care and support a wide range of duties, including taking x-rays, managing records and scheduling appointments.

-If you’re interested in becoming a dental assistant, it’s important to know the responsibilities and education requirements.
+If you’re interested in becoming a dental assistant, it’s important to know the responsibilities and educational requirements.

 What education is required to become a dental assistant?

-There are a number of career paths for dental assistants.
-While some states require dental assistants to have graduated from an accredited program and pass a licensing exam, others might not even ask for formal education credentials.
-High school students who have an interest in dental assisting should consider taking classes in biology, chemistry, and anatomy.
+There are a number of paths you can take to become a dental assistant.
+While some states require dental assistants to complete an accredited program and pass a licensing exam, others may not have formal educational requirements.

 Delta Technical College offers an accredited Dental Assisting Program that can be completed in just nine months.